 - Have signs or symptoms of dehydration, including excessive thirst, dry mouth, little or no urination, severe weakness, dizziness on standing, or lightheadedness

-Rotavirus is present in an infected person's stool several days before symptoms appear and for up to 10 days after symptoms subside.
+Rotavirus is present in an infected person's stool two days before symptoms appear and for up to 10 days after symptoms lessen.
 The virus spreads easily through hand-to-mouth contact throughout this time — even if the infected person doesn't have symptoms.

 If you have rotavirus and you don't wash your hands after using the toilet — or your child has rotavirus and you don't wash your hands after changing your child's diaper or helping your child use the toilet — the virus can spread to anything you touch, including food, toys and utensils.
 If another person touches your unwashed hands or a contaminated object and then touches his or her mouth, an infection may follow.
-The virus can remain infectious on surfaces for weeks or longer if the area isn't disinfected.
+The virus can remain infectious on surfaces that haven't been disinfected for weeks or months.